 UNHOLY AWAKENING – THE RAVENSGATE CHRONICLES

-I stepped into the hall, and she was gone.
+I stepped into the hall to go after her, and she was gone.
 The hall was empty.
 A dream again?
 Going crazy?
-Had Sandy seen this same woman wandering the house too?
+Had Sandy seen this same woman in the green dress wandering the house too?
 Was the apparition in the hall the same one I saw in the attic the first night?
 What of the other two sculptures?
 Were they significant?
 And that horrible gurgling in the attic.

 I turned on all the lights in the house after I saw her.
 I couldn’t get the sound of the groan in the attic out of my head.
 With the skeleton key, I locked the attic door, then went downstairs into the living room to watch TV and calm myself.

 I picked up the bust of the girl with the short hair.
 This girl looked young.
 Teens maybe.
-Finally, I went into the sanctuary, sat in the wicker chair, and looked at the sculpture on the table.
+Finally, I went into the sanctuary, sat in the wicker chair, and studied the third sculpture on the table.
 “And who are you?”
 I asked out loud, as if the bust could answer.

-Drowsiness finally caught up with me around three in the morning.
-I went to bed and didn’t sleep well.
+Around three in the morning, drowsiness finally caught up with me.
+I went to bed but didn’t sleep well.
 I awoke the next morning after only about five hours of sleep and had to get away from the house for the day.
 I went to the small diner in town called Colombo’s for breakfast.

 I sipped coffee—cream, no sugar—as I looked around the small diner at the many people feasting on breakfast.
 I saw a familiar face in the crowd.
 It was Karl Lansley from the Center for Paranormal Investigations.
 He sat in a booth with an African-American woman in her forties who wore a flower-patterned dress and thick red-framed glasses.
 They ate and chatted about things I couldn’t hear.